 Government Communications:

-Example: The Internal Revenue Service (IRS) used readability formulas to revamp their public-facing documents, making them more accessible and reducing misunderstandings related to tax obligations.
+Example: The Internal Revenue Service (IRS) used readability formulas to revamp their public-facing documents—they made them more accessible and reduced misunderstandings about tax obligations.

 Technology and Software: